Current corridor length & type

 Multi level crossings |

-Upgrade proposal for this corridor is completely double-track, all lines electrified, with speeds up to 160 km/h and obligatory multi level crossings.
+Upgrade proposal for this corridor is to be completely electrified, with remaining single-tracks, speeds up to 120 km/h and with obligatory multi level crossing.

 Current corridor lines

 Railway Carinthia Corridor proposal has one railway line, presented more in detail below:

 - from Maribor in Slovenia to Klagenfurt in Austria.

 Line is single-track and non-electrified, with the exception of the part from from Klagenfurt to Grafenstein that is double-track and electrified.

 - Mediterranean Corridor, Almería–Valencia/ Algeciras/ Madrid–Zaragoza/ Barcelona–Marseille–Lyon–Torino–Milano–Verona–Padova/ Venezia– Trieste/ Koper–Ljubljana–Budapest with leg Ljubljana/Rijeka–Zagreb–Budapest–Záhony (Hungarian-Ukranian border), established November 10th 2013; with

 The Comprehesive TEN-T railway corridors cover all European regions and are expected to be completed by 2050.

 European Union (EU) provides funding for railway infrastructure and railway terminals also through EU Cohesion Policy.
 The co-financing rate of EU grants is up to 85 percent.
 Funding is channelled through the European Regional Development Fund (ERDF) and the Cohesion Fund (CF).